Is Your Favorite Coffee Mold-Free? Here’s What the Science Actually Says

 Perhaps you’ve heard whispers about coffee mold and are wondering what it’s all about.

-Whether you’re looking to enhance your brew or get information about mold-free coffee, we’re here to help you understand what mold-free coffee actually means and give you the information to make smart coffee buying decisions.
-(No pressure!)
+Whether you’re looking to elevate your brew or get information about mold-free coffee, we’re here to help you understand what mold-free coffee actually means and give you the information to make smart coffee buying decisions.

-We should mention that we have gotten our coffee tested for mold in the lab, and it passed with flying colors.
+We should mention that our coffee was tested in the lab for mold, and it passed with flying colors.

-Now, we’re glad to pass on what we’ve learned about coffee mold to you.
+Now, we want to pass on what we’ve learned about coffee mold to you.
 Let’s dive in.

 What is "Coffee Mold” Anyway?

-You’ve probably never opened a bag of coffee beans to find the kind of fuzzy gray mold you’d find growing on a forgotten strawberry or a cherry tomato.
+You’ve probably never opened a bag of coffee beans to find the type of fuzzy gray mold that grows on a forgotten strawberry or a cherry tomato.

-Mold like that can only grow on beans that are damp, and most beans are dry.
+Mold like that can only grow on damp beans—and most beans are dry.

 So what does coffee mold mean, then?